rajdeepbaru/525a1/cs609-autumn2024_25-/lab04-OpenFlow/README.md

 source script06-anaconda-environment-enter.sh
 ```

+>   [!NOTE]
-    -   Note: after executing the above four commands, the output should be similar to the following image ((env01-ryu) should be visible at the left-most end of the prompt string 1.
+>   After executing the above four commands, the output should be similar to the following image ((env01-ryu) should be visible at the left-most end of the prompt string 1.
 If not, do not proceed further, and raise your hand, the TA will be solving the issue with you.)
+>
-4. Make sure that (env01-ryu) is visible at the left-most end, as shown in the picture.
+8. Make sure that (env01-ryu) is visible at the left-most end.
+Otherwise fix the issue without proceeding further.

-We shall install Anaconda here.
-To start with, we shall install __curl__ and required packages.
-Then we shall downloadAnaconda, followed by the installation.
-Run the following script in your terminal to install the required packages:

-    script03-ubuntu-install-stage02-anaconda-pre-install.sh

-Once completed, run the following script to  initialize conda after the installation process is done:

-    script04-ubuntu-install-stage02-anaconda-post-install.sh

-To create the required environment, run the following command.
-The name of the environment is __env01-ryu__.

-    script05-anaconda-environment-creation.sh

-Type the following command in your terminal and follow the output to activate the environment:

-    script06-anaconda-environment-enter.sh